afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w1-notes.md

   - More natural way to think and closed to how humans operate vehicles
   - Predicts where other objects will be in the `future` before we make our decisions
     - depends on the accurate predictions of the actions of the other actors in the environment (more complexity layer for preception tasks)
-    - more used in self-driving cars
+    - more used in self-driving cars in nowadays
 #### Lesson 3 Supplementary Reading: Driving Decisions and Actions

 - [Motion planning and other high-level behaviour](https://ieeexplore.ieee.org/abstract/document/7490340)